-Employee Retention is an ongoing challenge in every business faced with retiring Boomers, managing and motivating GenX and GenY, and attracting qualified Millenials to fill empty seats.
-Most companies lose half of their employees within five years, however Fortune magazine’s ‘Best Companies to Work For,’ experience annual turnover of just five percent – a huge difference, a huge competitive advantage.
-And a huge boost to your ability to earn above-average profits and growth.
+Employee Retention is an ongoing challenge in every business faced with retiring Boomers, managing and motivating GenX and GenY, and attracting qualified Millennials to fill empty seats.
+Most companies lose half of their employees within five years, however Fortune magazine’s ‘Best Companies to Work For’ experience annual turnover of just five percent – a huge difference, a huge competitive advantage, and a huge boost to your ability to earn above-average profits and growth.

 Employee Retention Myth #1: All turnover is bad

 FACT: Not when the turnover impacts the walking indifferent – those who are suffering from presenteeism and are not pulling their weight or those who are not living your culture.
 Nobody wants a revolving door with talent walking out and the associated high costs of recruitment, training and the loss of institutional knowledge.
 And nobody likes spending the time or money to recruit, interview, and onboard new employees as long as they’re convinced their existing team is “not that bad”.
 Putting up with “not that bad” is one of the greatest errors I see leaders make all of the time.

 Some turnover is highly positive and worth the effort when you need to strengthen what I call your Stable of Talent.
 You want more racehorses and fewer donkeys.
 You need some dependable plow horses who will never set the world on fire yet always put their shoulder to the wheel.
 You need some high-potential colts for succession planning.
 And you need to deal with those show horses who technically perform at a high level but are absolutely toxic to everyone around them.
 I have an ebook that expands on the Stable of Talent – just drop me a note if you’d like a copy.